sunilabrahamindia/sunilabraham/tsap/cryptographic-signing.md

 created: 2026-06-10
 ---

 **Cryptographic signing** in **The Sunil Abraham Project (TSAP)** is used to ensure the authenticity, integrity, and long-term verifiability of selected institutional documents.
-It provides a mechanism to confirm that a document was explicitly approved at a specific point in time and has not been altered since signing.
+It provides a mechanism to confirm that a document was explicitly approved at a specific point in time and that a particular version of the document was signed by the stated signatory.

 Unlike routine communication or day-to-day edits, cryptographic signatures are reserved for materials that carry archival, constitutional, or official significance within TSAP.
 This ensures that verification remains meaningful, lightweight, and focused only on content where authenticity matters.